m-spangenberg/exercises_databases/README.md

 ### Calculating Centroid

 * `ST_CENTROID(geography expression)`
-* Returns the `weighted average` of compontent centroids
+* Returns the `weighted average` of component centroids
   * Centroid of `point` coordinates is the arithmetic mean (average)
   * Centroid of `line` segment is the middle point
   * Centroid of a `polygon` is its center of mass